 The individual recognition achieved by this type of artist, especially Everything from the Renaissance made it not only the painters look for said prestige by taking advantage of the great patrons of the time, but it was arrived to the point of being the Court who was in charge of look for the great artists to increase with them even more its prestige, as was the case with Titian, where kings and emperors they came to his workshop to be photographed.

 However, not all the great painters we know today they became chamber painters; Caravaggio, Rembrandt, El Greco o Zurbarán never managed to be, either by personal decision, by budget disagreements or by the simple rejection of the own Kings.

 Painting in the Spanish Court

-Carlos III was in charge of buying important pieces such as that of Judith at the banquet of Holofernes of Rembrandt, and it was to whom we owe the construction that occupies the Prado Museum.
-For his Court he had artists such as Mariano Salvador Maella and Antonio Rafael Mengs.Carlos III by Francisco de Goya y Lucientes
+Charles III took care to buy important pieces such as the Judith at the banquet of Holofernes Rembrandt, and it was to whom we owe today the construction which occupies the Prado Museum.
+For his Court counted with artists like Mariano Salvador Maella and Antonio Rafael Mengs.Carlos III by Francisco de Goya y Lucientes

 A Charles IV he is still remembered for his enormous artistic sensitivity, although very especially for being the patron of Francisco de Goya.
 In addition, much of the collection of neoclassical painting we see today in the Prado Museum it was acquired precisely by him.

 Goya was also the painter of Ferdinand VII, as well as such as Vicente López, Juan Antonio Ribera and Bartolomé; Montalvo.
 Vicente López and Ribera were in turn their daughter, Queen Elizabeth II, who was portrayed by many other great artists such as Joaquín Domínguez Becquer, Carlos Luis de Ribera y Fieve, Joseph de Madrazo and his son Federico.